 How can I advertise in the passenger terminal?

 MSO presents an excellent opportunity to advertise and market your product or service.
-Over 582,000 travelers and thousands of visitors pass through the Airport's doors every year.
-For information, please contact us by phone at (406) 532-8659 or by email..
-Or visit our Business Opportunities website section for further details.
+Over 667,000 travelers and thousands of visitors pass through the Airport’s doors every year.
+For information, please contact us by phone at (406) 396-2111 or by email.

 Are there any hotel accommodations at the airport?

 There are no hotels on Airport property, however there are many hotels located only minutes away, and many offer courtesy shuttle service to and from MSO.
-To view a full listing of lodging options in and around the Missoula area, there is a Hotel/Taxi Courtesy Board located in our Baggage Claim area that offers a preprogrammed phone to local hotels/motels and transportation options, or visit the the Missoula Downtown website, the Destination Missoula website, or the Glacier Country Tourism website.
+To view a full listing of lodging options in and around the Missoula area, there is a Hotel/Taxi Courtesy Board located in our Baggage Claim area that offers a preprogrammed phone to local hotels/motels and transportation options, or visit the Missoula Downtown, Destination Missoula, or Glacier Country Tourism.

 I need a rental car.
 What are my options?